kubernetes/enhancements/keps/sig-multicluster/1645-multi-cluster-services-api/README.md

 - 2026-05-26: Clarified MCS upgrade, downgrade, and version-skew strategies.
 - 2026-05-26: Added ServiceImport status field signaling for the presence of imported EndpointSlice objects.
+- 2026-XX-XX: Promoted the KEP to stable and remove obsolete GA graduation criteria.
 <!--
 Major milestones in the life cycle of a KEP should be tracked in this section.
 Major milestones might include